Saint Louis River (Lake Superior tributary): Pollution

 By the mid 20th century, the lower Saint Louis River became one of the most heavily polluted waterways in the state.
 Holling Clancy Holling, in his 1941 book Paddle-to-the-Sea, illustrated the polluted state of the Saint Louis River.
-By 1975, the river became an Environmental Protection Agency Area of Concern.
+In 1987, the river became a designated Area of Concern, administered by the Environmental Protection Agency as a result of significant sediment contamination and habitat loss (see next section).

 The Western Lake Superior Sanitary District (WLSSD) was established in 1971 to address serious pollution problems in the lower Saint Louis River Basin.
 WLSSD's regional wastewater treatment plant began operating in 1978.
 Within two years, fish populations rebounded and anglers began returning to the river.

-Through the 1980s and 1990s, additional cleanups took place, but the river remains polluted.
-In 2013 the State of Minnesota abruptly pulled out of a project intended to research the mercury problem in the river.
-The cooperating agencies including Wisconsin DNR and the Fond du Lac Tribe were not in agreement with the ending of the study.
-The level of mercury is so high that strong limitations on consumption of the fish are in effect by the Minnesota Department of Health which for example limit consumption of walleye for a 50-pound child to 1/6 of a pound per month or no more than one pound every six months.
+In 2013 the State of Minnesota ended a project intended to research the mercury problem in the river.
+The cooperating agencies, including Wisconsin DNR and the Fond du Lac Band of Lake Superior Chippewa, did not agree to end the study.
+In 2024, the Minnesota Pollution Control Agency began the process to develop a St. Louis River Watershed Mercury Total Maximum Daily Load, with a goal of obtaining EPA approval in 2027.
+High levels of mercury in fish tissue have resulted in the issuance of fish consumption guidance by the Minnesota Department of Health.

 Saint Louis River AOC

-The St. Louis River Area of Concern (AOC) is one of 43 AOCs across the Great Lakes under the Great Lakes Water Quality Agreement in 1987.
+The St. Louis River Area of Concern (AOC) is one of 43 AOCs across the Great Lakes designated under the Great Lakes Water Quality Agreement in 1987.
+It is a bi-state (Minnesota and Wisconsin) AOC.
 The AOC boundary includes the lower 39 mi of the St. Louis River, from upstream of Cloquet, Minnesota, to its mouth at the Duluth/Superior Harbor and Lake Superior, and the Nemadji River watershed.
 Draining 3634 mi2 of watershed and encompassing a 1020 mi2 area, the St. Louis River is the second largest U.S.-based AOC.
 As the largest tributary to Lake Superior, the St. Louis River is vital to the regional economy and encompasses the Port of Duluth-Superior, an essential port for Great Lakes shipping.

-Historical industrial use of the river, before the onset of modern pollution laws, has resulted in sediments contaminated with: mercury, dioxins, polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), and other toxins.
+Historical industrial use of the river, before the onset of modern environmental laws, has resulted in the degradation of habitat and sediments contaminated with: mercury, dioxins, polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), and other toxins.
 Pollutants in the AOC are also due to: historical discharges, Superfund sites, discharges from wastewater and from landfills, and other point-source discharges within the AOC.

 An impairment of beneficial uses means a change in the chemical, physical or biological integrity of the Great Lakes system sufficient to cause significant environmental degradation.
 A 1992 Remedial Action Plan determined that nine "beneficial use impairments" existed in the AOC including: